 (Urban Morphogenesis Lab directed by Claudia Pasquero at The Bartlett UCL)

-In XenoDerma, the morphogenesis of the spider web is intercepted with an artificial spatial scaffolding, algorithmically designed and printed in 3D.
-The minds of spiders, in this case the Fawn Tarantula of Asia, do not reside entirely in their bodies, since their spider webs constitute a form of spatial thought.
+In XenoDerma, the morphogenesis of the spider web is intercepted with an artificial spatial armor, algorithmically designed and 3D printed.
+The minds of spiders, in this case the Fawn Tarantulas of Asia, do not reside entirely within their bodies, as their webs constitute a form of spatial thinking.
 Information from their networks becomes an integral part of their cognitive systems.
-Spider behavior and silk production are reprogrammed in XenoDerma through the design of the substructure printed in 3D and its geometric characteristics.
+Spider behavior and silk production are reprogrammed in XenoDerma through the design of the 3D printed substructure and its geometric features.
 The result consciously searches for productive ambiguities, revealing the alien beauty of its silky morphologies, an intelligence that resides somewhere in the intersection of the biological, technological and digital realms.